elastisys/compliantkubernetes-apps/README.md

 A **kubeconfig file for the user** (`${CK8S_CONFIG_PATH}/user/kubeconfig.yaml`) can be created by running the script `bin/ck8s kubeconfig user`.
 The user kubeconfig will be configured to use the first namespace by default.

-**Kibana** access for the user can be provided either by setting up OIDC or using the internal user database in Elasticsearch:
+**OpenSearch Dashboards** access for the user can be provided either by setting up OIDC or using the internal user database in OpenSearch:
 - OIDC:
-  - Set `elasticsearch.sso.enabled=true` in `sc-config.yaml`.
+  - Set `opensearch.sso.enabled=true` in `sc-config.yaml`.
-  - Configure extra role mappings under `elasticsearch.extraRoleMappings` to give the users the necessary roles.
+  - Configure extra role mappings under `opensearch.extraRoleMappings` to give the users the necessary roles.
     ```yaml
     extraRoleMappings:
       - mapping_name: kibana_user